hasbiarraihanmh/pdb_to_lt_oplsaa/README.md

 ```
 You can see the example in the example folder.

 Basically, you can convert any PDB file and generate .lt that inherits OPLS-AA force field using this script.
-But this script is still in experimentally phase, so if you encounter any error when you're running moltemplate using the file that geenrated from this script feel free to report it.
+But this script is still in experimentally phase, so if you encounter any error when you're running moltemplate using the file that generated from this script, feel free to report it.